-Today marks four years since Prince passed away, and for his latest work of art, North London's Okafor takes an original picture that shows the singer with his eyes closed and adds a fresh pair of eyes to the image to send a message of hope but also one of being alert to what's going on around us currently.
+Today marks four years since Prince passed away, and for his latest piece, Tottenham-born Okafor takes an original picture that shows the singer with his eyes closed and adds a fresh pair of eyes to the image to send a message of hope but also one of being alert to what’s going on around us currently.

 He added: “My original intention was to strongly reference the beautiful photograph that the late, legendary photographer Herb Ritts took of Prince with his eyes closed.
 I was planning on having an exhibition this year where I would have included a drawing of Prince to accompany a few of the drawings from my previous series of portraits entitled ‘Interludes’.
 I started drawing Prince around this time last year but, for some reason, I struggled and procrastinated for several months.
 Fortunately, I managed to resume the drawing in February this year but only to discover that the world as we knew it was going through some kind of pandemic.
 I managed to get through drawing most of Prince’s hair but faced another creative block, which hindered me drawing for a couple of weeks.
 After a very vivid dream I had about him, I called up my cousin, who’s a managing part of my team, and told him that I was going to open up Prince’s eyes in the piece, to which he strongly encouraged.
 As a subconscious response to the current events most of us are facing on earth, I felt inspired to open up Prince’s eyes to highlight a state of alert presence; to be in the now, and to be fully aware of our surroundings.”